-stc has placed significant emphasis on supporting SMEs through various initiatives and partnerships.
-This year, stc's efforts are highlighted by several key achievements in the SME development pillar.
-They have implemented a pricing preference mechanism for SMEs in their projects and integrated the Jadeer certificate into their SME qualification process.
+stc has placed significant emphasis on supporting SMEs Furthermore, the Academy has made a significant through various initiatives and partnerships.
+This year, contribution to research, publishing more than 9 stc's efforts are highlighted by several key achievements international papers in various fields such as satellite in the SME development pillar.
+They have implemented a technology, cybersecurity, 5G, cloud services and pricing preference mechanism for SMEs in their projects artificial intelligence.
+These publications have achieved and integrated the Jadeer certificate into their SME a high rate of public satisfaction and approval. qualification process.
 Moreover, stc's direct partnerships with SMEs have grown, reaching a total of 134.
 The cumulative business value from these partnerships is estimated to be around SAR1 billion.